bennyhuo/KotlinBlogTranslation/original/Improving Java Interop: Top-Level Functions and Properties.md

 ## A small bit on metadata

 When we had a single package-facade, we could look into it and find all members of the package at once.
-Now there’s no single place to look into, and this may affect the compilation performance, so, for each module, the compiler will generate a special file META-INF/<module name>.kotlin_module and store a mapping from packages to package-parts there.
+Now there’s no single place to look into, and this may affect the compilation performance, so, for each module, the compiler will generate a special file <code>META-INF/&lt;module name&gt;.kotlin_module</code> and store a mapping from packages to package-parts there.
 This will facilitate rapid discovery of top-level members.
 ## Conclusion

 The new scheme liberates us from the issues of the old one.
 Class name clashes are still possible, but no more probable than they are for normal classes.
-This blog post describes the design we are going to implement soon.
+This blog post describes the design we are going to implement soon.<br/>
-If you have feedback, it is very welcome!
+<strong>If you have feedback, it is very welcome!</strong>